-Each graduate student has their own mail slot located in the Labour Studies lounge (KTH-731) which has a combination handle.
-The code will be provided in September.
-Please make a point to check your mail slot regularly, as staff and faculty utilize these often.
+Each graduate student has their own mail slot located in the Labour Studies lounge (731).
+Please make a point to check your mail slot regularly, as staff and faculty utilize these often to return papers and share other information/forms.

-If you have mail sent to you, please address as follows:
+To receive mail sent from outside, please address as follows: